This article was last updated on 28 February 2025.

 “If you knew a way to become a high-performing consultancy, would you adopt it?”
-This is the first thing prospects see when they come across my website.
+This is the first thing prospects see when they come across our website.

 Sure, no problem.
 I can do that.
 I’ve acted as an independent outside party to provide an objective opinion on requests like this dozens of times.
 It's a piece of cake, I thought.